victor90braz/11-section/README.md

 composer require mailchimp/marketing
 ```

-### 7. Next Steps
+#### Step 7: Next Steps

 Follow the [Mailchimp Quick Start Guide](https://mailchimp.com/developer/marketing/guides/quick-start/) to make your first API call and explore more Mailchimp features.

-## Additional Documentation and Examples
+### Additional Documentation and Examples

 -   [Mailchimp API Documentation](https://mailchimp.com/developer/marketing/api/account-exports/)
 -   [Mailchimp Lists API Documentation](https://mailchimp.com/developer/marketing/api/lists/)

 ### Sample API Calls

-Here are some sample API calls that demonstrate how to use the Mailchimp API in your Laravel application:
+Here are some sample API calls demonstrating how to use the Mailchimp API in your Laravel application.

 1. Add a member to a list: